Showing posts with label tall tales. Show all posts

 Josh Goforth, Bill Lepp, Donald Davis, Dolores Hydock, and Dr. Eric Kirkman.

-Josh Goforth is a multi-talented storyteller who uses a variety of stringed instruments for his ballads and stories.
+Josh Goforth is a multi-talented storyteller who utilizes a variety of stringed instruments to accompany his ballads and stories.

-His stories included friends and relatives, many about his tobacco chewing, never taking the shortcut to hard work grand-paw.
+His stories included friends and relatives, many about his tobacco chewing and his refusal to take the shortcut to hard work, particularly his grand-paw.

-Bill Lepp's believe it or not Paul Bunyon tall tales!
+Bill Lepp's, believe it or not, Paul Bunyan tall tales!

 Donald Davis's school days growing up and his jokester father.

-Dolores's stories included a white cat, (Huck) a black cat, a speckled cat, and a one-eyed cat and the lessons she learned from them.
+Dolores's stories included a white cat (Huck), a black cat, a speckled cat, and a one-eyed cat, and the lessons she learned from them.

-Audry Williams her side of the story of fame.
+Audry Williams shares her side of the story of fame.

 Dr. Eric Kirkman sings and uses musical instruments to tell the African American influence on American music.